alcoffeeocha/animo/README.md

 # animo

-client script for Animo!
+Client side script for Animo!
 The inventory management website